zgmartin/hello/README.md

 ##More About Me:
 I became interested in mathematical modeling through a [documentary](https://www.youtube.com/watch?v=QflVqavHHM0) I saw on the Science Channel about the MIT blackjack team beating Vegas with some techniques derived from [Edward O. Thorp](http://en.wikipedia.org/wiki/Edward_O._Thorp) book [Beat the Dealer](http://www.amazon.com/Beat-Dealer-Winning-Strategy-Twenty-One/dp/0394703103).
 It was fascinating to watch three people take control over an entire system through the use of math.
 After that point I was hooked.

 Later, I took an algorithms course taught by professor [Steve Skiena](http://www3.cs.stonybrook.edu/~skiena/).
-He would reveal a book he wrote called [Calculated Bets](http://www3.cs.stonybrook.edu/~skiena/jaialai/), which discussed his journey to conquer the betting system of Jai Alai.
+He would reveal a book he wrote called [<!-- Calculated Bets -->](http://www3.cs.stonybrook.edu/~skiena/jaialai/), which discussed his journey to conquer the betting system of Jai Alai.
 Calculated Bets demonstrated to me the power of combining math models with computers.

 Further, I became interested in computer automation and pattern recognition through the Machine Learning course I took with professor [Luiz Ortiz](http://www3.cs.stonybrook.edu/~leortiz/).
 I learned some valuable techniques for data classification and pattern recognition, and hope to apply them within this ever increasing world of data.